late to the party album rollout

 200+ engaged fans in artist Discord server

 Through this album rollout, I developed a hands-on fluency in brand strategy.
 I built the brand direction from scratch, aligned every content piece to a cohesive narrative, and produced high-quality creative across channels, adjusting based on what the audience responded to.
 The campaign drove real-world results: sold-out live events and experiences in NYC fueled by genuine community excitement.
-What I walked away with most is a conviction that authentic storytelling is the strategic core of any brand that actually connects in this day and age of oversaturation.
+What I walked away with most is a conviction that authentic storytelling is the strategic core of any brand that actually connects in this day and age.

 AUDIENCE COHORTS